 Sankaradeva was a very versatile personality.
-During his entire lifetime, he concentrated his energies on bringing home to the lay populace the message of the Vedantic-Puranic system through diverse media that made easy the comprehension of the philosophico-scientific truths contained in the Upanisads.
-The story (‘kahini’) of Krsna in Sankaradeva is thus not one of an ‘epic hero’ or historical personality taking birth in a certain province of India in ancient times but, rather, the ‘story’ of the supreme immanent personality (Paramatma) within the micro-cosmic setting actuating and animating the material entities for the sake of facilitating the development of consciousness in the pure personalities (purusas) who have now, fallen into matter (prakrti), become dead and extremely matter-like (jadapraya).
-There is an intense paramatmic flavor in all of the Sankaradeva-ite literature is also reflected in the day-to-day practices of the adherents of the faith.
-It is a great reason why the eka-sarana faith distinguishes itself greatly from the conventional stream of ‘mainstream’ Vaisnavism.
+During his entire lifetime, he concentrated his energies on bringing home to the lay populace the message of the Vedantic-Puranic system through diverse media that made easy the comprehension of the philosophico-scientific truths contained in the primary texts.
+The story (kāhinī) of Krsna in Sankaradeva is not one of an “epic hero” or historical personality of ancient India but, rather, the “story” of the supreme immanent personality (paramātmā) within the microcosm—the human body—actuating the senses and the (material) organic entities for the sake of sustaining the life of the embodied personality (jīva) who really is a pure personality (puruṣa)—an entity belonging to the same ontological category as God—but, now, due to non-devotion to the Lord, has fallen into matter (prakṛti) and become dead and extremely matter-like (jaḍa).
+It is the immanent conception of God; and this intense “paramatmic” flavor which the reader savors in all of the Sankaradeva-ite literature is also reflected in the praxis of the adherents of the faith.
+And it is a great reason why the Eka Sarana faith distinguishes itself from the conventional stream of Vaisnavism.
 About this paramatmic basis of Sankaradeva, we will have more to say in a later section.

-The society in Sankaradeva’s time was organized into a hierarchy on the basis of a system of varna and asrama which laid down separate duties (dharmas) for the different categories and castes.
-This was essentially born of a philosophy of bheda or intrinsic difference which saw man as a part of material nature rather than as a spiritual personality and sought to simulate the material units of the cosmos.
-However, Sankaradeva’s philosophy which runs counter to such a philosophy of difference is that of intrinsic equality.
-In fact the very doing of pure bhakti is predicated on the existence of a transcendental society in which all members are essentially of one kind; all are purusas or pure personalities; they are by nature immutable and hence not subject to placement at different levels on a material scale.
-Therefore, the bhaktic philosophy envisages a kind of society which is modeled on Vaikuntha, the transcendental society, in which the governing ideal is one of equality.
+The society in Sankaradeva’s time was organized into a hierarchy on the basis of a system of varṇa and āśrama which laid down separate duties (dharmas) for the different categories and castes.
+This was essentially born of a philosophy of bheda or intrinsic difference which saw man as a part of matter rather than as a spiritual personality and sought to emulate the material units of the microcosm.
+However, Sankaradeva’s philosophy, which runs counter to such a philosophy of difference, is that of intrinsic equality.
+In fact, the very doing of pure devotion is predicated on the existence of a transcendental society in which all members are essentially of one kind.
+All are puruṣas or pure personalities; they are by nature immutable and hence not subject to placement at different levels on a material scale.
+Therefore the bhaktic philosophy envisages a kind of society which is modeled on Vaikuntha, the transcendental society, in which the governing ideal is one of equality.
 The embracing of such a philosophy by Sankaradeva and its widespread dissemination among the masses automatically put the conception of the dharmic society at peril and in threat of diminution, if not eventual extinction.